-If try to run the dumped PE from the memory then you will realize that the application cannot run properly that suddenly the application exit the process after start.
-This error is caused by the process that we dump from the memory hash wrong original entry point (OEP) this is normal for packed PE
+If you try to run the dumped PE from memory, you will realize that the application cannot run properly that suddenly the application exits the process after the start.
+This error is caused by the process that we dump from the memory hash wrong original entry point (OEP) This is normal for packed PE

 How to detect original entry point?

-if you are using IDA then basically will tell you that the application will jump to something that does not exist because the code in that memory address is still not identified initially.
-We can assume that could be the original applciation entry point.
+If you are using IDA, it will tell you that the application will jump to something that does not exist because the code in that memory address is still not identified initially.
+We can assume that could be the original application entry point.
 Here I use UPX packager.

 We can also use the flow chart from IDA to identify where the code execution will stop.
 Check the unk_411659

 We can set the break point just before the call to unk_411659 or ptr byte_411659 memory address and run the application in debug mode

 when the breakpoint hit then we can now check the next memory it points because the address of the unpacked code has been assigned during runtime that we can assume as the new original entry point